 One of the most important parts of successful sales management lies in the annual performance review, which, at times, can prove to be a challenging task for even the best managers.
-Above all else, effective reviews need to center around positive feedback and constructive criticism.
+Above all else, effective reviews need to center around constructive feedback.
 This allows managers to work with sellers to develop their skills in a healthy, positive work environment.

 To help, here are some constructive feedback examples, but first let's dive into what positive feedback truly is.